Neptune Blog

 To choose the best machine learning model for a given dataset, it’s essential to consider the features or parameters of the model.
 The parameters and model objectives help to gauge the model’s flexibility, assumptions, and learning style.

 Similarly for classification, if two models (for example, decision tree and random forest) are considered, then the primary basis for comparison will be the degree of generalization that the model can achieve.
-A decision tree model with just one tree will have a limited ability to reduce variance through the max_depth parameter, whereas random forest will have an extended ability to bring generalization via both max_depth and n_estimators parameters.
+A decision tree model with just one tree will have a limited ability to reduce variance through the max_depth parameter, whereas a random forest model will have an extended ability to bring generalization via both max_depth and n_estimators parameters.

 You can use parallel coordinates to see how different model parameters affect the metrics.
 Here’s what it looks like in Neptune:

-See in app
+See in the app

 Learning curves